 d.
 Arc Thrift Stores

 As with the Salvation Army, Arc Thrift Stores does not accept mattresses for donation.
 You can donate furniture and other large household items, though, except for a used mattress or box springs.
 You may visit their website for an updated list of other household goods and appliances that are not accepted.

 Like other services and amenities, your choices become more limited the further you get from a large city.
 Take your zip code into account when weighing your options.
 You should also double-check the recommended alternatives if these are available in your area.
 If your home is located in a rural area, mattress donations could be next to impossible.
 Thus, you may have to resign yourself to recycling or simply disposing of your mattress.

 What if none of the above organizations are locally available, or you’re still looking for some other channels?
 If you want to explore other alternatives on where to donate a mattress, the following sections will provide you with some less common solutions that could serve your purpose better.

 If you are having trouble locating a nearby charity that currently accepts mattresses, Donation Town is a great online resource that has compiled a National Directory of Charities in the USA.
 These organizations accept clothing, furniture, and appliance donations.

-After entering your zip code into their search engine, a list of local charities will pop up.
-Next, choose a charity from the list that accepts mattresses and you wish to support.
-Lastly, set an appointment for a free donation pick up at a time that suits your schedules.
-Free pick up is offered by almost all of the charities in Donation Town’s database.
+After entering your zip code into their website, a list of local charities will pop up.
+Next, choose a charity from the list you wish to support that accepts mattresses.
+Lastly, set an appointment for a free donation pick-up at a time that suits your schedule.
+Almost all of the charities in Donation Town’s database offer free pick-up.
 This streamlines the donation process and requires minimal effort from you.
-Just be available when the removal team arrives and the process will be completed.
+Just be available when the removal team arrives, and the process will be completed.

 As far as mattress removal services are concerned, this is one of the most viable choices.
 Aside from being amazingly easy, it gives you a wide variety of options and directly helps people in need.